In comparing the terms boss vs. leader, many people often use the terms boss and leader interchangeably.

 A boss does things right; a leader does the right thing.

-The distinctive focus and orientation of a leader and a boss are similarly obvious when you measure the motivation behind their actions.
-What motivates a leader or boss to work harder and deliver to the best of their abilities?
-How does each of them ensure that their subordinates are obeying instructions?
+The distinctive focus and orientation of a leader and a boss are similar when measuring the motivation behind their actions.

 Such standards are frequently defined by their capacity to improve productivity and profitability within the company.

-A company might employ a particular process because of its evidence in keeping high levels of productivity and so make the best profit for the company.
+A boss might employ a particular process that has proven to be fruitful regardless of whether or not their employees can adapt to it.
 At this level, the boss is concerned with identifying the best standards and then deploying them.

-The supervisory role demands that the boss makes sure the subordinates obey/maintain the established standards in their execution.
+The supervisory role demands that the boss make sure the subordinates obey/maintain the established standards in their execution without any input.

-A leader will hold a vision, which is largely driven by the values and mission of the leader.
-As specified earlier, these are not only money-driven goals, but oftentimes deal with the type of business values the leader would like to see achieved.
+A leader will hold a vision, which is largely driven by their own values and mission.
+As specified earlier, these are not only money-driven goals but often deal with the type of business values the leader would like to achieve as a whole.

-The vision of a leader can be on growth or sustainability or customer service, and these values will ultimately be the motivation behind his/her action.
+A leader’s vision can be on growth or sustainability or customer service, and these values will ultimately drive them towards success.

-A leader’s personal values often become the driving force of the business and will broadly determine the way they lead.
-Moreover, the leader is not concerned about the ways that might be used to accomplish the jobs, so long as the subordinates retain the values as part of the work.
+A leader’s personal values often become the business’s driving force and will broadly determine the way they lead.
+Moreover, the leader is not concerned about how that might be used to accomplish the jobs, so long as the subordinates retain the values as part of their performance.

 Again, a leader differs from a boss in the style they aspire to motivate the team.

 Rewards and punishment typically characterize a boss’s effort to control and motivate the workforce.
-More often than not the trend is centered around punishment with employees being strictly monitored to assure that they do not perform outside the standards implemented.
+More often than not, the trend is centered on punishment, with employees being strictly monitored to assure that they do not stray from the expected standards.

-As far as bosses are concerned, the worst a subordinate can do is quit heeding to the process as this could imply a drop in productivity and profit.
-Accordingly, there is always a level of intimidation to secure that the subordinate will yield to the procedures.
+As far as bosses are concerned, the worst a subordinate can do is quit following the process, as this could imply a drop in productivity and profit.
+They do not appreciate a new method or an unapproved one, even if it yields better results.

-A leader maintains inspiration as a motivational tool; The leader wants the subordinates to be motivated by the very vision driving their actions.
+On the other hand, a leader uses inspiration as a motivational tool.
+The leader wants the subordinates to be motivated by the very vision driving their actions.
 This ensures that the vision remains the ultimate goal that everyone in the team is aspiring to achieve.
-They may use diverse inspirational tactics but often will make sure that the rewards are at the center together with personal progress plans.
+They may use diverse inspirational tactics, but the ultimate goal remains the same; to motivate employees to perform better.

 Rather than threatening and intimidating the subordinates to perform the task, a leader presents a challenge and grants a positive reward as part of the agreement.

-When there is a problem, bosses blame people, but leaders blame processes
+When there is a problem, bosses blame people, but leaders condemn processes.

-Objectives and Approach to Work with A Leader vs a Boss
+4. Boss vs. Leader: Objectives and Approach to Work

-As discussed earlier, a boss can be seen as a supervisor since the approach is involved with telling the subordinates about the job at hand, guiding them on how the job should be performed, and monitoring to make sure the end objectives are accomplished.
+A boss can be seen as a supervisor since the approach involves telling the subordinates about the job at hand, guiding them on how the job should be performed, and monitoring to ensure the end objectives are accomplished.

 They take a dominating approach to work, demanding that the subordinates adhere to the instructions as stringently as possible.

-A boss will often possess an outlined plan together with acquired specific procedures, which they will ensure that the subordinates follow.
+A boss will often possess an outlined plan that their employees must follow to the letter.

 It is worth noting that this rigorous approach to work doesn’t require that the boss be very qualified to set objectives.

-These employees are good with repetitive tasks but prefer not to take initiative or engage in dialog.
-They may have experience, but usually have low aspirations.
+These employees are good with repetitive tasks but prefer not to take the initiative or engage in a dialog for fear of being punished for insubordination.
+They may have experience but usually have low aspirations.
 The boss wants their obedience to assure proper implementation.
 The boss supplies the resources but doesn’t participate in the procedures except for, of course, the supervisory role.

 The leader approaches work via innovation and collaboration.

 It is not about following specific methods and adhering to the procedures that are proven in the leader’s view.
-The basis is to discover fresh ways to complete tasks.
-In other words they inspire employees to develop better processes and new and profitable ways to achieve the objectives.
+The basis is to discover new ways to complete tasks and still achieve profitable results.

-So beyond the initial apprenticeship stage, the leader doesn’t play the role of telling the subordinate how to go about the task.
-Alternatively, the leader might request that the subordinate be part of suggesting new ideas.
+So beyond the initial apprenticeship stage, the leader doesn’t tell the subordinate how to go about the task.
+In fact, a leader will encourage that the subordinates suggest new and improved ideas.

-A leader will encourage and guide, challenging the subordinates to be as engaged in process improvement.
+A leader will encourage and guide, challenging the subordinates to be as engaged in process improvement as possible.
 The method is more collaborative.
-A leader remains hands-on with the task for the purpose of setting the example for the followers, but trusts the employees to run the process in the future.
+A leader remains hands-on with the task to set the example for the followers but trusts the employees to run the process in the future, on their own.

-Basically, a leader perceives work as an occasion to educate and empower the subordinates.
-Every task is considered to be a means to increase the knowledge and quality of the workforce and not merely a process to attain the set goals.
-It is constantly about the larger picture, not only the goals at hand.
+Basically, a leader perceives work as an occasion to educate and empower subordinates.
+Every task is considered a means to increase the workforce’s knowledge and quality and not merely a process to attain the set goals.
+A leader focuses on the bigger picture rather than just the task at hand.

-The Origin of Authority of A Boss vs a Leader
+5. The Origin of Authority of Boss vs. Leader

 For the boss, the authority comes from the position.

-A boss remains an ‘authority being’ because of a title.
+A boss remains an ‘authority figure because of a title.
 Consequently, anyone attaining the position of hierarchy within the workplace, whereby other workers are less in power, automatically becomes a boss.
-This is to imply that the authority of a boss comes from an outside source, like the title and position, and not in the boss’s inner abilities to control the subordinates.
+This implies that a boss’s authority comes from an outside source, like the title and position, and not in the boss’s inner abilities to control the subordinates.

-However, this is by no means suggesting that the boss wouldn’t be qualified for the position; it rather says that his/her ability to influence is not the reason for his/her position.
-The boss could be the most equipped individual for the technicalities of the task, but not necessarily the ablest at leading.
+However, this is by no means suggesting that the boss wouldn’t be qualified for the position.
+It rather says that his/her ability to influence is not the reason for his/her position.
+The boss could be the most equipped individual for the technicalities of the task but not necessarily the ablest at leading the team.

-The leader gets his/her authority from an inner place
+The leader gets his/her authority from an innate need for mutual growth

-Furthermore, a leader holds authority over subordinates because the subordinates offer it to him/her.
+Furthermore, a leader holds authority over subordinates because the subordinates willingly offer it to them.
 They do so because they understand that the leader can take charge and turn things around.
-Notwithstanding, a leader can obtain authority because they can express their vision and urge others to follow.

 The authority of a leader is usually something that requires reinforcement and real proof.
-To sustain his/her authority, the leader must present results and proceed to inspire the subordinates.
-If the subordinates lose confidence in the leader, s/he will most probably have to find another way to communicate or leave.
+To sustain their authority, the leader must present results and proceed to inspire the subordinates.

 A leader undoubtedly has authority, yet this authority is not used to create an unequal work setting.
-The leader treats the subordinates on an equal basis, and not based on his/her position or title.
-Their authority doesn’t place the leader in an exceptional position on the team.
+The leader treats the subordinates on an equal basis and not based on their position or title.

 Employees will abandon a boss but will take a bullet for a leader.

-Communication and Administration of A Boss vs a Leader
+6. Communication and Administration of Boss vs. Leader

-A boss will often have a commanding and telling style of communication.
+A boss will often have a commanding style of communication.

 Because the approach to work emphasizes administrative features, communication in this scenario is often one-sided.
-The subordinate doesn’t engage actively in any discussion as the boss doesn’t highlight the need for a conversation.
+The subordinate doesn’t engage actively in any discussion as the boss doesn’t encourage the need for a conversation.

-The style of communication is established in directions, with the subordinates capable of asking simplifying questions or potential queries in their ability to accomplish the task.
+The style of communication is established in directions, where the subordinates are only allowed to pose queries on how to best follow the directions.